 Child custody will be settled between you and your spouse by written agreement or custody will be set out in a court order.
-For as long as you don’t have some controlling written document, either you or your spouse could try to change the existing custodial arrangement at any time simply by moving a child’s residence.
+For as long as you don’t have some controlling written document, either you or your spouse could try to change the existing custodial arrangement at any time simply by moving a child’s residence under child custody law.
 Many couples do not understand that without some written agreement or court order, a child is vulnerable to unpredictable disruption in living arrangements and discontinuity.

 In more than ninety percent of all divorces, child custody never becomes a real issue.
 One parent (still usually the mother) has been the primary caregiver throughout the child’s life; and the parties agree that this caregiver should continue to have the child most of the time.
 The written document governing custody will usually specify whether this parent, who is getting primary physical custody, will have “joint” or “sole” custody.

 Even where there has been an amicable settlement on the issue of a child’s principal residence, parents can get hung up on terminology.
 One parent insists she wants “sole custody” and the other parent fights to include the phrase “joint custody” in the written agreement.
 This fight over language is often less important legally than the spouses think.
-These terms typically refer to a parent’s rights to make decisions regarding the child, with “sole custody” indicating that the parent with possession has most or all of the decisionmaking authority and with “joint custody” tending to indicate that each parent will have some decisionmaking input.
-In actuality, however, the terms “joint” and “sole” mean whatever the written custody document says they mean.
+These terms typically refer to a parent’s rights to make decisions regarding the child, with “sole custody” indicating that the parent with possession has most or all of the decision-making authority and with “joint custody” tending to indicate that each parent will have some decision-making input.
+In actuality, however, these terms are not defined under child custody law – the terms “joint” and “sole” mean whatever the written custody document says they mean.
 You need to keep this in mind as you draft your agreement; you also need to keep this in mind when you start to find yourself in a fight over phraseology.
-The terms “sole custody” and “joint custody” have no special meaning in North Carolina except the meaning you give them in an agreement or the meaning a judge gives these terms in a court order.
-In other words, it all depends on what else the document says, if anything, about decisionmaking.
+The terms “sole custody” and “joint custody” have no special meaning in North Carolina child custody law except the meaning you give them in an agreement or the meaning a judge gives these terms in a court order.
+In other words, it all depends on what else the document says, if anything, about decision-making.

 If the issue of custody is put before a judge, the judge will render a custody decision based on the “best interests” of the child.
 There are many, many factors considered by judges in determining the best interests of a child, most of which are straightforward and self-evident.
 Such factors include the mental and physical well-being (or lack of it) of each parent, each parent’s caretaking capacities, the role of each parent thus far in taking care of the child, the age of the child, the child’s relationship to each parent, the time that each parent has available to spend with the child, the environment that the parent can create for the child, the presence of siblings in the family and the siblings’ relationship to each parent and to each other, prior bad acts of either parent (as, for instance, abuse and neglect), parental drug or alcohol problems, religious factors, the willingness of each parent to keep the other parent involved in the child’s life and to facilitate the other parent’s access to the child, and each parent’s adult relationships including non-marital sexual relations.

 The factors might also include a child’s preferences about where he or she wishes to live.
-In North Carolina, a judge is never required to defer to the parental preference of a minor child.
+Under North Carolina child custody law, a judge is never required to defer to the parental preference of a minor child.
 In practice, as the child gets older and especially when the child is a mid-teenager, the judge may place more weight on the child’s own desires.
 Preference will not be the judge’s determining factor.
 The determining factor will remain the best interests of the child.

 In most residential arrangements for children of divorce, one parent has more custodial time with the children and the other parent has less custodial time, also known as “visitation”.
 Visitation refers, in other words, to the custodial time assigned to the parent with whom a child does not primarily reside.
 In litigated custody cases in North Carolina, the secondary parent is most frequently awarded alternate weekends, sometimes one overnight during the week or another evening for supper, half of all major holidays, and special days such as Mother’s or Father’s Day and birthdays.